3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 ## Basic Shell Commands

-Open your Terminal / Shell on your computer:
+Launch your Terminal / Shell on your computer:

 | Windows | MacOS |
 | :---: | :---:|